npdata/Scikit-qfit/README.rst

 Limitations
 ===========

-A double float representation limits the Jacobian polynomial calculation to a maximum of 1500 for the radially and azimuthal terms (n, m).
+The Jacobian polynomial calculation required by the algorithm can generate very large numbers which limits spectral resolution to a maximum of 1500 for the radial and azimuthal terms (n, m).
 Using values greater than this can lead to an overflow.

-The algorithm is an N^2 process, so doubling the number of radial and azimuthal terms takes four times as long.
+If the nominal spectral resolution for a datamap is greater than this limit the data should be filtered prior to processing to avoid aliasing.

-The combination of the above two limitations may stop the spectral and pixel resolution matching.
-In this case the data should be filtered to avoid aliasing.
+Note that the process is an N^2 algorithm, so doubling the number of radial and azimuthal terms takes four times as long.

 Dependencies
 ============